-Mother’s day is a great opportunity to show the wonderful moms in your life how much you care with a gift or a gesture.
+Mother’s Day is a great opportunity to show the wonderful moms in your life how much you care with a gift or a gesture.
 Your mother may have been the biggest influence you have ever had or she may have been just there for you in thick and thin.
 She took care of you and taught you what you know in those early years of your life.
 Many prepping skills have been passed through the generations by moms.
 Whether you learned home skills such as canning and cooking, or got dirty with some gardening and hunting, the lessons you learned from your mother have stuck.
 If you are married to a mom, you can see this from a different perspective as she interacts with the kids.
 Moms deserve appreciation, whether it’s the mother that brought you into this world or the woman raising your children.

 Mother’s Day is the one day that special mom in your life your appreciation for everything she has done.
 Although she deserves to be appreciated every day, a single token, gesture, or spending time with her on Mother’s Day can tell her a lot about how you feel.
-It is coming up soon this year, with Mother’s Day falling on May 14.
-If the mother in your life is an avid prepper, homesteader, or just appreciates being prepared; check out the gift ideas below.
+It is coming up soon this year, with Mother’s Day falling on May 9 If the mother in your life is an avid prepper, homesteader, or just appreciates being prepared; check out the gift ideas below.
 We list the gifts in order of cost, so you can get the best gift for your loving mom and for your budget.

-2/10 Bandana – $10
+Survival Bandana – $13

-3/10 Canning Supplies – $12+
+Canning Supplies – $21

 If your special mom is at all into canning, or even curious- she is in need of supplies.
 Lids especially get used up quick, but anything that helps with her productive hobby is a sure bet as a good gift.

-6/10 French Press – $28
+French Press – $21

 Powers out?
 Electric coffee maker not working?
 A French press can come to the rescue.
 With boiled water, you can still get your coffee fix.
 This is a great gift for the coffee lover.
 As with most basic kitchen utensils, you can get them in a variety of styles and quality.
 We picked our favorite which also happens to be the highest reviewed.
 The French don’t get much right, but they figured out how to make some great coffee- even without electricity.

-7/10 RFID Blocking Wallet – $40
+RFID Blocking Wallet – $59

 I won’t pretend to know fashion from a bag I pull out of the trash, but RFID protection is important in modern society.
 You can get the RFID Blocking sleeves for free at most banks, but that’s just an extra hassle having to remove the sleeve every time you use the card.
 A RFID blocking wallet eliminates this hassle and still keeps you relatively safe.
 When picking one out, make sure you pick a wallet that fits mom’s fashion sensibility- or include a gift receipt!

 Concealed Carry Class – $100+

 Having the special mom in your life be safe is probably a priority for you.
 Hit two birds with one stone by taking a concealed carry class together.
 If you need a permit as well, you could get one easily and spend a little quality time sending some rounds downrange with mom.
 If you already have a permit, it is still a great opportunity to hang out and teach your mother a thing or two about firearms and safety.

-10/10 Indoor Garden – $180
+Indoor Garden – $199

 Being able to garden indoors is a game changer.
 This all-in-one solution makes it easy.
 If you are looking to grow more than just herbs, you may want to consider a full hydroponic system.
-Either way, the Miracle Grow AeroGarden makes a great gift to get started growing herbs where herbs normally wouldn’t want to grow!
+Either way, the Miracle Grow AeroGarden makes a great gift to get started growing herbs where herbs normally wouldn’t want to grow.

 The Final Word